ajo01/cloud-resume-challenge/README.md

 ### Step 10 - Infrastructure as Code

 I automated infrastructure with [Terraform](https://www.terraform.io/).
-I migrated the resources to Terraform by configurating the files, `terraform importing` the resources, and using `terraform plan` to carefully observe changes.
+I migrated the resources to Terraform by configuring the files, `terraform importing` the resources and using `terraform plan` to carefully observe changes.

 `terraform init` initializes Terraform configuration files